HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-lightcurves.md

 jupyter:
   source_hidden: true
 ---

 # Set up a figure, specifying the size
 plt.figure(figsize=(10, 4.5))
 # Fetch the axis that was created along with it, so it can be passed to get_view()
 ax = plt.gca()

-# This will populate the axis so that it looks like the visualisations
+# This will populate the axis so that it looks like the light curve visualisations
-#  we've been looking at
+#  we've already been looking at
 ax = burst_id_demo_lc.get_view(ax, "s", colour="deeppink")

 # Iterate through the possible peaks, and add them to our retrieved, populated, axes